StarRocks/starrocks/docs/en/loading/StreamLoad.md

 #### Check Broker Load progress

-In v3.0 and earlier, use the [SHOW LOAD](../sql-reference/sql-statements/data-manipulation/SHOW_LOAD.md) statement or the curl command to query the progress of Broker Load jobs.
+In v3.0 and earlier, use the [SHOW LOAD](../sql-reference/sql-statements/data-manipulation/SHOW_LOAD.md) statement or the curl command to view the progress of Broker Load jobs.

-In v3.1 and later, you can query the progress of Broker Load jobs from the [`information_schema.loads`](../reference/information_schema/loads.md) view:
+In v3.1 and later, you can view the progress of Broker Load jobs from the [`information_schema.loads`](../reference/information_schema/loads.md) view:

 ```SQL
 SELECT * FROMinformation_schema.loads;